civiform/docs/docs/overview/how-does-civiform-work.md

 ## CiviForm Admin Experience

-CiviForm Admin are the government employees who create and update applications.
+CiviForm Admins are the government employees who create and update applications.
 These users manage CiviForm for their civic entity, build custom applications, and can maintain the tool without ever needing to go into the code.
 They may be provisioned access to aggregated and anonymized data for analytics purposes.

 &#x20;Expand each heading below to learn more about features for CiviForm admin.